6G-Future-Lab-Bavaria/NextGSim/README.md

 Figure 5 in our paper is a result of an experiment to assess the effect of various combinations of radio resource allocation and edge application queueing approaches.
 In order to reproduce the results, run "experiments/experiments_figure5.sh" in your terminal.
 To generate the plot out of the results, run "plotting/figure5.py".

+Figure 6 in our paper is a result of an experiment to assess the effect of increasing the number of application instances and number of users on completion rate of a task.
+In order to reproduce the results, run "experiments/experiments_figure6.sh" in your terminal.
+To generate the plot out of the results, run "plotting/figure6.py".